 Two-Thirds of Doctors, Zero Procurement Trail

-The number itself deserves a discount before we build anything on it.
-"Two-thirds of physicians" almost certainly means accounts created against NPI numbers, not verified active clinical use.
-OpenEvidence has every incentive to report the largest plausible figure to the largest plausible audience, and a registration-based denominator is how you get there.
-NBC reproduced the figure without flagging this.
-Treat the directional signal as real and the precision as marketing.
+Start with the figure itself.
+"Nearly two-thirds of U.S. physicians" is almost certainly a count of NPI-authenticated account creations, not a count of verified active clinical use.
+OpenEvidence has every incentive to use the largest plausible denominator when talking to the press, and "registered users" is how the largest plausible denominator gets reported.
+NBC ran the figure without flagging the methodology.
+Treat the direction as real and the precision as marketing.

-Even heavily discounted, the directional signal is the story.
-A material share of U.S. physicians are consulting an AI tool during clinical work, authenticated by their professional identifier, and their employers — the hospitals and health systems carrying the malpractice exposure — did not buy the product, do not have a contract with the vendor, and in most cases do not know which of their clinicians are using it for what.
+Even discounted by half, the directional signal is the story.
+A material share of U.S. physicians are consulting an AI tool during clinical work, authenticated by their professional identifier, and their employers (the hospitals and health systems carrying the malpractice exposure) did not buy the product, do not have a contract with the vendor, and in most cases cannot identify which of their clinicians are using it for what.

 The upstream phase

-The interesting thing about the OpenEvidence story is not that it's happening.
-Shadow tooling always happens.
-The interesting thing is that healthcare is still in what I'd call the upstream phase — the period after adoption has occurred but before the institution has reckoned with it.
+Every shadow-tooling cycle has two phases.
+Upstream is the period after adoption has occurred but before the institution has reckoned with it.
 No procurement review.
 No data-flow audit.
-No clarity on whether a clinician pasting a patient summary into a third-party LLM has just created a HIPAA event.
+No clarity on whether a clinician pasting a patient summary into a third-party LLM has created a HIPAA event.
 No policy on whether an AI-assisted differential that turns out wrong is the clinician's judgment call or the tool's failure.
 None of the apparatus that would exist if the CIO had signed the contract.

 The upstream phase feels calm because the consequences haven't arrived.
 That's exactly what makes it dangerous.
 Every month of unmanaged adoption is another month of accumulating exposure that no one is measuring, because the institution doesn't know it's there to measure.